halajun/VDO_SLAM/README.md

 git clone https://github.com/halajun/VDO_SLAM.git VDO-SLAM
 ```

 We provide a script `build.sh` to build the *dependencies* libraries and *VDO-SLAM*.
 Please make sure you have installed all required dependencies (see section 2).
-Execute:
+Please also change the library file suffix, i.e., '.dylib' for Mac (default) or '.so' for Ubuntu, in the main CMakeLists.txt.
+Then Execute:
 ```
 cd VDO-SLAM
 chmod +x build.sh